 Daniel also undertakes a range of regulatory work such as regulatory prosecutions, investigations and appeals, as well as assisting clients in defending civil fraud claims and in quasi-criminal proceedings.
 He routinely advises professionals accused of criminal wrongdoing in both the substantive criminal and resulting regulatory investigations.
 He also advises business clients in respect of industry-specific regulation, risk management and defending enforcement.

-Daniel is a keen trial advocate and often appears in the Crown Court, representing clients at preliminary hearings, bail applications, appeals and committals for sentence for a range of more serious offences.
+Daniel is an outstanding trial advocate and often appears in the Crown Court, representing clients at preliminary hearings, bail applications, appeals and committals for sentence for a range of more serious offences.